Whose Line Is It Anyway? (American TV series): CW revival

-Whose Line Is It Anyway? returned to television, this time on The CW, with Colin Mochrie, Ryan Stiles, and Wayne Brady all returning, with Aisha Tyler taking the role of the host (Brady also continued to host Let's Make a Deal at the time).
+Whose Line Is It Anyway? returned to television in 2013, this time on The CW, with Colin Mochrie, Ryan Stiles, and Wayne Brady all returning, with Aisha Tyler taking the role of the host.
+Brady, who became host of a revival of Let's Make a Deal in 2009, began to concurrently star in Let's Make a Deal and Whose Line Is It Anyway? when the 2013 revival began.
+Brady continues to star in both shows as of 2024.
 In addition to the traditional rotating fourth improv player (often drawn from same pool of regulars that appeared on the original show), a new feature was that of a "special guest".
 This fifth player would not necessarily have an improv background, but would still participate in some of the improv games.

 The initial 2013 summer run was made up of twelve half-hour episodes with the three veteran players joined by a featured player, along with a different special guest for each episode who would play in some of the games.